HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/wcm_support_tools.md

 ## Browse Nodes

+To analyze the JCR representation of WCM or PZN objects use the Browse Nodes functionality.
-After selecting **Browsing nodes**, you must select a workspace; the default is `ROOTWORKSPACE`, where WCM libraries are stored.
+After selecting **Browse Nodes**, you must select a workspace; the default is `ROOTWORKSPACE`, where WCM libraries are stored.
 The Java content repository is divided into the following hierarchy:

 -   **Repository**: Container for workspaces
 -   **Workspace**: Container for nodes